Tallahassee LGBTQIA Discrimination Attorney

 • Taking adverse employment action against an employee after they begin a gender transition

-Although no state law in Florida expressly prohibits LGBTQIA discrimination in employment, Title VII of the Civil Rights Act of 1964 (Title VII) does at the federal level.
+Although no state law in Florida expressly prohibits LGBT+ discrimination in employment, Title VII of the Civil Rights Act of 1964 (Title VII) does at the federal level.
 Title VII states that employers may not discriminate against current or prospective employees on the basis of sex.
-The U.S. Supreme Court has ruled that Title VII’s prohibition on sex-based employment discrimination also includes discrimination based on sexual orientation or transgender status, as LGBTQIA discrimination involves employers treating workers differently because of their sex.
+The U.S. Supreme Court has ruled that Title VII’s prohibition on sex-based employment discrimination also includes discrimination based on sexual orientation or transgender status, as LGBT+ discrimination involves employers treating workers differently because of their sex.

 Title VII applies to the federal government as an employer and all private-sector employers with 15 or more employees, including unions and employment agencies.
 It also applies to state/local government employers with 15 or more employees.
-LGBTQIA employees of a covered employer may seek relief from employment discrimination under Title VII.
+LGBT+ employees of a covered employer may seek relief from employment discrimination under Title VII.

 As an “at-will” employment state, Florida allows employers who employ workers at will the right to fire those workers at any time, for any reason, or for no reason at all.
 However, an employer can’t fire an at-will employee for reasons that violate public policy.
 Employers who terminate workers for their sexual orientation or transgender status may try to shield themselves from liability under the at-will employment rule.

 Employers rarely admit to discriminating against employees for their sexual orientation or transgender status.
-Therefore, LGBTQIA workers who believe they have been discriminated against at work must compile evidence showing that an adverse employment action they experienced was motivated by discrimination.
+Therefore, LGBT+ workers who believe they have been discriminated against at work must compile evidence showing that an adverse employment action they experienced was motivated by discrimination.
 Depending on your situation, this evidence may include:

 • Employment records such as your employment agreements, employee handbooks or employer/HR policy documents, your performance reviews, or your pay stubs/income statements